 But perhaps the most famous ‘liposuction disaster’ is actress Tara Reid, whose body contouring procedure left her stomach sagging and asymmetrical.
 In her own words, Tara noted, “I had body contouring, but it all went wrong.
 My stomach became the most ripply, bulgy thing.”

-Naturally, the best way to avoid looking like a liposuction disaster is to choose a specialist with experience and the right qualifications.
+Naturally, the best way to avoid looking like a liposuction disaster is to choose a doctor with experience and the right qualifications.
 A talented cosmetic practitioner will not only have years of experience, he or she will be able to show you before and after photos of their patients.

 But before you dive into choosing a physician, it is important to be aware of the vast number of procedures now available to contour, reshape and transform your body.